Adam Possamai: Career

 Possamai began his teaching career as a tutor at La Trobe University in 1995 before receiving an appointment as lecturer in sociology at Western Sydney University (then known as the University of Western Sydney) in 1999.

 Since joining Western Sydney University, Possamai has worked as co-director of the Centre for the Contemporary Study of Muslim Societies (2009-2012), director of the WSU Religion and Society Research Centre (2012-2015), as well as Associate Dean of Research and Higher Degree Research (2015-2018).
-Appointed to full professor in 2014, Possamai has assumed his current role as Deputy Dean of the School of Social Sciences at Western Sydney University in 2019.
+Appointed to full professor in 2014, Possamai assumed his current role as Deputy Dean of the School of Social Sciences at Western Sydney University in 2019.

 He has taught across varied sociological fields including the sociology of religion, sociology of migration, sociological theory, sociology of power and deviance, as well as the philosophy of social sciences.
 He has supervised more than 20 PhD students, and has chaired the Australian Sociological Association's Jean Martin Award Panel for the best sociology thesis in Australia in 2011, 2013, and 2017.
 He was also elected a Fellow of the Academy of the Social Sciences in Australia in 2023.

 Possamai has been internationally recognised for his contributions to sociology throughout his career.
 He was a visiting Professor at the Graduate Centre of the City University of New York, United States (2011), the École des Hautes Études en Sciences Sociales in Paris, France (both in 2013 and 2018), and the Summer Institute of Hokkaido University in Sapporo, Japan (2021).
 He represents Australasia on the Council of the International Society for the Sociology of Religion, having given the keynote address at the Society's 38th Conference in 2021.

 Possamai has been the chief investigator for two Australian Research Council Discovery Grants.
 The first grant project entitled Testing the limits of post-secularism and multiculturalism in Australia and the USA: Shari'a in the everyday life of Muslim communities (2012-2015) investigated the popular understanding of the non-compatibility of Shari’a in late modern Australia.
 The project also highlighted how Shari’a compliant investment is viewed positively in the finance sector.

 The second ARC Discovery grant project involves a collaboration between four Australian universities – Western Sydney University, Curtin University, University of Queensland, and Melbourne University.
-The project entitled Being a Transnational Muslim in Australia in an Era of Hyper-Security (2022-ongoing) seeks to understand sense of identity and belonging maintained among Australian Muslims as they negotiate surveillance and hostility in public.
+The project entitled Being a Transnational Muslim in Australia in an Era of Hyper-Security (2022-ongoing) seeks to understand the sense of identity and belonging maintained among Australian Muslims as they negotiate surveillance and hostility in public.

 Perles Noires, his first work of fiction, was listed as one of the favourite books by the public libraries in Paris in 2006.
 His most recent novel, L’énigme, inspired by the painting ‘The Enigma’ by French artist Gustave Doré, was published in 2025.